PLEASE NOTE: If you have adjusted your cookie settings on www.arm.com, these settings do not apply to this website.

 The Chairman has primary responsibility for running the Board and the Chief Executive Officer has executive responsibility for the operations and results of the Group, and also for making proposals to the Board in relation to the strategic development of the Group.
-The Board recognises that the roles of the Chairman and Chief Executive Officer are distinct (as described below) and also the importance of establishing an excellent working relationship between them.
+The Board recognises that the roles of the Chairman and Chief Executive Officer are distinct (as described below) and also the importance of maintaining an excellent working relationship between them.

 Main responsibilities of the Chairman include: